High Temperature & Corrosion Resistant Alloys

 These alloys are widely used in chemical processing industries, offering high resistance to uniform attack, exceptional localized corrosion and stress corrosion cracking resistance, and ease of welding and fabrication.
 By eliminating the need for costly workovers, high temperature and corrosion resistant alloys offer valuable life cycle cost advantages.

 Molybdenum: Molybdenum is a refractory metallic element that readily forms hard, stable carbides, enhancing hardenability, strength, toughness and resistance to wear and corrosion.
-Molybdenum is most commonly used is the military and defense, semiconductor and specialty machine shops.
+Molybdenum is most commonly used is the military and defense industry, semiconductor and specialty machine shops.

 302, 304, 316 Stainless: Stainless steel alloys resist corrosion, maintain their strength at high temperatures and are easy to maintain.
 They most commonly include chromium, nickel and molybdenum.
 Stainless steel alloys are used in the automotive, aerospace and construction industries.